U.S. begins direct arms shipments to Kurdish forces

 The officials said the weapons were supplied by the Central Intelligence Agency but that the Pentagon may soon start arming the Kurdish fighters, who regained control of two strategic towns in northern Iraq on Sunday with help from U.S. airstrikes.

-The officials declined to specify when the supply program began or what sort of arms it included.
+The officials declined to specify when the supply programme began or what sort of arms it included.

 Weapons have also been shipped in three deliveries from the Iraqi government in Baghdad to Arbil, capital of Iraqi Kurdistan, consisting mostly of AK-47 assault rifles and ammunition, the U.S. officials said.